This post may contain affiliate links. Please see my full disclosure policy for details.

 I totally get it.

-If you’re feeling a tad overwhelmed when it comes to spring cleaning because:
+If you’re feeling a tad overwhelmed when it comes to house cleaning because:

 - It always falls on your shoulders.

 - You have kids running around the house.

 Yes, even your little tykes.

 Check out these 7 fun ways to enlist the kids to help with house cleaning, decluttering, and organizing the house.

 When you’re blasting Young MC’s Bust a Move, the cleaning goes by faster and it feels like your working your smile muscles more instead of busting your behind.
 Whether it’s old school 90s R&B, Kool and The Gang, or Enya that motivates you, create a feel-good pumping mix of music to get you and your kiddos patooties in gear.
 You may have to mix it up with a little bit of Baby Shark and Disney tunes to keep the kiddos engaged too, but hey, if a clean house is the result I think we can both agree it’s a win-win!